revalo/iceberg/README.md

 <img src="images/logo.gif" width="150">
 </p>

-Iceberg is a compositional diagramming and graphics library embedding in Python.
+Iceberg is a compositional diagramming and graphics library embedded in Python.
 It is designed to be performant, extensible, and easy to use.

 <p align="center">
 <img src="images/neural_network_compute.gif" width="500">